 The Council prepares and updates a least-cost Power Plan to advise the BPA, which is updated at least every five years.
-Included are electricity demand forecasts, electricity and natural gas price forecasts, an assessment of cost-effective energy efficiency that can be acquired over the life of the plan, and a least-cost generating resources portfolio.97 The Council is currently in the process of developing the 8th Power Plan.
-The draft is expected to be released for public comment in the summer of 2021.
+Included are electricity demand forecasts, electricity and natural gas price forecasts, an assessment of cost-effective energy efficiency that can be acquired over the life of the plan, and a least-cost generating resources portfolio.100 The Council is currently in the process of developing the eighth Power Plan.

 Additionally, the Council updates the BPA-funded Columbia River Basin Fish and Wildlife Program every five years.
-The latest complete update was adopted in October of 2014.
-In 2018, the Council proposed to amend the 2014 Columbia River Basin Fish and Wildlife Program through a two-part Addendum.
-The 2020 Addendum to the 2014 Columbia Basin Fish and Wildlife Program was completed in October 2020.
-98
+The latest complete update was adopted in October of 2014, with a two-part Addendum completed in October 2020.101

-1.5.4.1 Northwest Power Pool
+1.5.5.
+Northwest Power Pool

 The Northwest Power Pool (NWPP) is a Portland-based voluntary organization that coordinates power plant operational data and provides guidelines for power system operations in the Northwest.
 NWPP's members include electric utilities that own generating plants and sell power throughout the Northwestern US and Western Canada.
-NWPP activities are largely determined by major committees - the Operating Committee, the PNCA Coordinating Group, the Reserve Sharing Group Committee, and the Transmission Planning Committee.99
+NWPP activities are largely determined by major committees - the Operating Committee, the PNCA Coordinating Group, the Reserve Sharing Group Committee, and the Transmission Planning Committee.102

-Given the recent trend in decommissioning coal plants and increasing renewable integration, NWPP is working to coordinate activities related to a comprehensive review of resource adequacy in the NWPP region and develop and implement a regional Resource Adequacy Program (RAP).
-In July 2020, NWPP published a Conceptual Design document describing the work done and progress accomplished towards developing a regional RAP.
-100
+Given the recent trend in decommissioning coal plants and increasing renewable integration, NWPP is working to coordinate activities related to a comprehensive review of resource adequacy in the NWPP region and the development and implementation of a Western Resource Adequacy Program (WRAP).
+The increased quantity and quality of information related to the WRAP will provide significantly enhanced visibility into the forward supply that enable load to be served reliably in the region.